krathalan/miscellaneous-scripts/README.md

 ![Example gif](Images/example.gif)

 ## save_installed_packages_log
-This script will save a list of your explicitly installed packages to `/var/log/installed_packages.log`.
+This script will save a comprehensive, organized list of installed packages to `/var/log/installed_packages.log`.
 It's meant to be used in a pacman hook in `/etc/pacman.d/hooks/`, like this:

 ```
 [Trigger]